jzhoubu/MSBD-2018Fall/README.md

->Hi, this is Garvey with major in big data technology(BDT) in HKUST.
-This repo is used to record my programimng homework.\
+>Hi, this is a repo built for students major in big data technology(BDT) in HKUST .  \
 > Feel free to send a pull request on the repo to help each other improve the programming skill.

 # Summary